prazgaitis/personal-blog/content/blog/qr-code-credit-card-fraud/index.md

 You can pass this query string into an iFrame, which makes it look like you're actually on [giordanos.com](http://giordanos.com/).
 After a few seconds, simply show a popup to a payment form of your choosing.

-In Eli's case, it was some sort of nondescript subscription service.
+In Eli's case, the credit card was charged to some sort of nondescript subscription service.
 If it's something with a generic name for a \$20/month or so, a lot of people might not notice for a long time.

 [Here's a codepen with example code](https://codepen.io/pranas/pen/rNxZMMy).